GreffMASTER/gbxc/README.md

 # GBX Compiler (gbxc)
 Compile XML files to GBX.
 This tool was created in order to replace the manual labor of hex editing the GBX files directly.
+Usage:
+`gbxc [-h] [-d DIR] file.xml`

+positional arguments:
+file.xml - xml input file that will be "compiled" to gbx

+options:
+-h, --help - show this help message and exit
+-d DIR, --dir DIR - the directory where the outp

 ## Documentation
 Check the documentation [here](https://github.com/GreffMASTER/gbxc/tree/main/Doc) as well as the sample files [here](https://github.com/GreffMASTER/gbxc/tree/main/Samples/TM1.0/GameData).